Further Reading

 Anderson, Fred, The Crucible of War: The Seven Years’ War and the Fate of Empire in British North America, 1754—1766.
 New York: Vintage Books, 2000.

-This book served as your present author’s base history text.
+This superb book served as your present author’s base history text on the Seven Years’ War.
 Anderson’s interpretations and judgments seem eminently reasonable, and his choices of subjects to examine most appropriate.
-His newest book, The War That Made America, has just been published, and is the background of a four-hour PBS series of the same title.
+His later book, The War That Made America, was the background of a four-hour PBS television series of the same title.

 Ball, Edward, Slaves in the Family.
 New York: Ballantine Books, 1998.